 Cherwell District Council is responsible for refuse and recycling in Steeple and Middle Aston.
-Regular collections normally take place on Tuesdays.
+Regular collections normally take place on Thursdays.
 Different bins are emptied on alternate weeks.
 Green bins are emptied one week, brown and blue the next week.

 - Green bins are for household and non-recycleable waste including household waste and nappies.